dmcalli2/malnutrition/README.md

 ## Preliminary results

 In the scripts folder if you click on the file [01_maln.md](Scripts/01_maln.md) you will find that the results of the initial modelling.

+## Notes

+### JAGS/OpenBUGS code
+JAGS code is stored in Supporting/
+OpenBUGS code is stored in the top level folder as it doesn't run otherwise.

+### render_stratified.R - run analyses stratified into different periods